jyp/prettiest/blog.md

 Definition: *t* dominates *u* iff. *i(t) < i(u)* and *p(t) >= p(u)*.

-Indeed, if *u* is at a higher indentation level, it has much less space to print the rest of the document (remember that indentation is always positive).
+Indeed, if *u* is at a higher indentation level, it has less space to print the rest of the document (remember that indentation is always positive).
 Therefore, if it is also late in the production of tokens, there is no hope for *u* to catch up with *t*.
-(The proof of this fact may come to an academic journal in the future.
-And it certainly does not fit in the margin.)
+(The proof of this fact does not fit in the margin[^1].)

-Consequently, if there is a finite number *l* of indentation levels (traditionally *l=80*), then we have only to consider *l* solutions after each line break.
+Consequently, if there is a finite number *l* of indentation levels (traditionally *l=79*), then we have only to consider at worst *l* solutions after each line break.
 There is no exponential blow up.

 For completeness, here is the code implementing the above idea.